havocsec/blogz/README.md

 ## Installation

-1) Add a LICENSE to your repo.
+1) Add a LICENSE to your repository.
 2) Clone your version of the template to your local computer:
 ```shell
 git clone https://github.com/<username>/<reponame>